-We’re answering your mental health questions as part of our #NoStigma partnership with Shelbourne FC.
-Here, our team St Patrick's Mental Health Services (SPMHS) explores how we can support young people’s mental health.
+As part of our #NoStigma campaign, our team at St Patrick's Mental Health Services (SPMHS) explores how we can support young people’s mental health.

-Young people’s lives have been particularly impacted by the COVID-19 pandemic.
-School and college life has been disrupted, and the usual social outlets, like football training or meet-ups with friends, interrupted for long periods of time.
+Young people’s lives were particularly impacted by the COVID-19 pandemic.
+School and college life was disrupted, and the usual social outlets, like football training or meet-ups with friends, interrupted for long periods of time.
 These, among other changes, will have been difficult to deal with, especially at a time of life when social development and relationships are so important.

-Paul Gilligan, our Chief Executive Officer (CEO) here in SPMHS, has highlighted that protecting children’s welfare and mental health during the pandemic must be a priority.
-He gives the tips below to support young people’s mental health in daily life during these challenging times.
+Paul Gilligan, our Chief Executive Officer (CEO) here in SPMHS, has highlighted that protecting children’s welfare and mental health must be a priority.
+He gives the tips below to support young people’s mental health in daily life, particularly during the pandemic.

 - Encourage them to continue socialising face-to-face with their peers, while following restrictions.
 This can include, for example, meeting a friend for a physically distanced walk or taking part in sports, as and when safe to do so.
 It’s also important to avoid over-use of online communication and social media.